nuxt/scripts/README.md

 ## useScript

-`useScript` provides an API similar to `useHead`, it's specifically built for loading non-bundled IIFE scripts that have an API that you want to use in your app.
+The `useScript` composable is designed for using non-bundled IIFE scripts that have an API that you want to use in your app.
+It guarantees SSR support for loading and error events, and provides a simple API for using the script.

 For example, Google Analytics, Stripe, etc.

-### Usage
+### Simple Usage

 To use external API functions before the script has loaded, there are three required options:
 - `key` - A unique key for the script